 If your blood pressure remains constantly low and does not cause any problems, it is almost never serious and does not need to be treated.
 But if it is associated with symptoms, it indicates an underlying problem and needs treatment.

 Your doctor will try to diagnose and treat the underlying medical problem that causes low blood pressure.
 However, the cause of low blood pressure is often not clear.

-In many people diet and lifestyle changes can help to treat chronic low blood pressure.
+Some diet and lifestyle changes can help treat chronic low blood pressure.

-If diet and lifestyle changes do not decrease your symptoms due to low blood pressure you may need medication.
+If these diet and lifestyle changes do not reduce your low blood pressure symptoms, you may need medication.

 Medications which are effective in treating low blood pressure include;

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.